| Aloe affinis - Aloe - Perennial

 Aloe striatula - Aloe - Perennial

-Succulent - Possibly the cold-hardiest aloe, surviving 10º F.
+Succulent - Possibly the cold-hardiest aloe, surviving 10° F.

-with yellow-orange ends.
-Keep dry in winter and place in a well-drained
+yellow-orange ends.
+Keep dry in winter and place in a well-drained location

-location in sun.
-Will recover from underground stems after severe
+in sun.
+Will recover from underground stems after severe freezes if it

 Aloe vera - Includes plants

-known as: Aloe barbadensis Mill. - Medicinal Aloe -
+known as Aloe barbadensis Mill. - Medicinal Aloe - Tender

 Perennial Succulent - Keep dry in winter and place in a well-drained location